FadilAdz/AppGaLupa/README.md

 # 📱 AppGaLupa
 AppGaLupa is an Android app designed to help users record and remember important activities, such as daily tasks, important notes, or things that are often forgotten.
-The app is built using Kotlin and follows modern Android development best practices. <br> <br>
+The app is built using Java and follows modern Android development best practices. <br> <br>

 | Nama Anggota Kelompok | NIM |
 |----|---|